 Adamastor reveals the first images of the Furia's interior

-Unmistakably focused on its “driver,” the interior of the Portuguese supercar in history adopts a minimalist and technological style
+Focused on the driver, the interior of the Portuguese supercar adopts a minimalist and technological style in which the priority is a perfect driving position.

 The position of the engine ignition button, located on the roof, immediately stands out, a procedure that, to wake up the Ford Performance V6 engine, is in itself a sensory experience for the on-duty driver.
 Another highlight next to the ignition button is the digital rearview mirror, which is fed by a high-definition rear camera.
 The center console is also a masterpiece of functional design, serving as the backbone of the Furia.